 Whistle with lanyard- A must for the child kits.
 Explain to your kids why there is a whistle in there and when they might use want to use them.

 Bin or grab bag- I use small bins with lids under the kids beds.
 Small duffel bags work as well.

 Whistle- About $2.50: Amazon Link Nothing special about these.
 Any whistle will work.

-LED Lantern- $8: Amazon Link These are my favorites for the kids because they are omnidirectional.
+LED Lantern- $8: Amazon Link I love these lights, especially for the kids.
+They are omnidirectional lights that you can set down, hang, or attach to metal via magnets on the bottom.
 You can often find these on sale for $5-$6 if you keep an eye out.

 15" pry bar- $10: Amazon Link I like this one because it has a gas shutoff feature built right into it.